Can a used car price be predict using machine learning?

 Buyers, car fleet managers, used car dealers and car insurers have to evaluate the ‘right’ price for a used car.
 More than the right price, they thrive on identifying the car depreciation because it impacts all subsequent decisions: should the owner sell the car?
 What is the replacement value of the car for the insurer?
 Should the car be sold by the car fleet manager?

 Actual used car price is a key topic for these stakeholders.
 However, today’s online calculators mostly estimate the price of a used car based on age and on retail price of the vehicle.
 Other depreciation calculators use straight line depreciation (the simplest method).
 Even though this approach might be interesting to calculate the average price of a cohort of similar vehicles, it does not take into account the differences among similar cars.
 Another approach consists in consulting an expert for his/her appraisal of the vehicle, which is accurate but costly.
 And last but not least, it is possible for the savvy buyer/seller to check the listings of similar vehicles both online and in physical stores.
 However, this strategy is very time consuming.
-Using predictive models based on available data can help these different stakeholders better estimate their selling and buying prices for used cars in an affordable, nimble and quick way.
+Using predictive models based on available data can help these different stakeholders better estimate their selling and buying prices for used cars in an affordable and quick way.

-However, these stakeholders are usually not data scientists and often don’t have the right skills in machine learning nor in software coding to build predictive models.
+However, stakeholders are usually not data scientists and often don’t have the right skills in machine learning nor in software coding to build predictive models.

 MyDataModels brings a self-service solution for the professionals who have Small Data.